 Our attorneys learn of new serious and fatal car and truck crashes nearly every day.
-Finding out about such terrible incidents is just part of the job for a Virginia-based personal injury and wrongful death attorney.
+Finding out about such terrible incidents is just part of the job for a Virginia beach personal injury attorney.
 We must know when and how negligent and reckless drivers harm other people and take innocent lives so we can respond to requests for help with holding the at-fault drivers accountable.

 One accident that literally hit close to home comes up often in discussions among the lawyers, It occurred two days before New Year’s Eve 2009 when a Norfolk man entered the HOV lanes on I-264 going the wrong way.
 The situation ended in the worst way, with the man crashing head-on into a vehicle being driven by a Chesapeake woman.